-How to Increase Your VRAM
+How to Check your VRAM

 First off, whether you can increase your VRAM depends on your choice of machine.
 If you’re on a Mac, your options are limited, and for all intents and purposes, you can’t do this.
 On Windows, it’s a slightly different story.